ava-labs/teleporter/README.md

 cast balance --rpc-url http://127.0.0.1:9652/ext/bc/C/rpc 0x333d17d3b42bf7930dbc6e852ca7bcf560a69003
 ```

-- After calling `./scripts/local/run.sh`, you can directly send messages between the deployed subnets.
-As an example, `./scripts/integration-tests/basic_send_receive.sh` can be run manually like so:
+- After calling `./scripts/local/run.sh`, you can interact with the deployed Teleporter contracts directly, or deploy a cross-chain application contract such as `ExampleCrossChainMessenger`.
+To open a terminal in the container and initialize it with the environment variables needed to interact with the contracts, run:

 ```
 # Open a shell in the container